 In January 2021, the NYC Mayor's Office of Long Term Planning and Sustainability designated priority community districts for the July 19, 2019 - June 30, 2024 period of the Green Roof Tax Abatement program.
 Here is a link to the details about the priority areas.
 Criteria for the priority districts are based on the New York City Department of Health and Mental Hygiene’s (DOHMH) Heat Vulnerability Index, analysis of heat-related mortality based on neighborhood characteristics, such as but not limited to green space, poverty, daytime summer surface temperature, and households reporting air conditioning.
 Selection criteria also include percent of land area within a Combined Sewer Overflow (CSO) Priority Area as designated by The New York City Department of Environmental Protection (DEP).

 SWIM is part of a Green Roof Tax Abatement working group, coordinated by the Nature Conservancy, that has informed the most recent renewal and revisions for the program when it expired in 2018 .
 We submitted written and oral testimony for a January public hearing to inform the priority district rule making.
 You can find our testimony here.
 The working group still has another round of recommendations to convey to State lawmakers.
 Stay tuned to SWIM's website and e-blasts for updates on our actions.

 Ideally, over the next decade, greening NYC's rooftops will be easier to accomplish now that we have two new sustainable roof laws and an improved green roof tax abatement incentive.
 As we move forward it will be very important to have a comprehensive inventory of:

 all of the city’s rooftops: our friends at The Nature Conservancy have started the ball rolling with an initial inventory of rooftops in their recent Green Roof mapping report! ;

-how many rooftop retrofits applications are typically submitted per year;
+a tally of how many rooftop retrofits applications are typically submitted per year;